Click here for your FREE

 family members not to take what you do seriously, particularly if you don’t take

-that is not used for anything else – this is particularly important for tax purposes if
+is not used for anything else – this is particularly important for tax purposes if you

-you want to deduct the space of your home office.
-You also need to explain your
+want to deduct the space of your home office.
+You also need to explain your work

-work arrangements with your friends, former coworkers and family and set
+arrangements with your friends, former coworkers and family and set definitely office

-definitely office hours so you will not be endlessly interrupted by family members
+hours so you will not be endlessly interrupted by family members or friends who

 8. Do you have passion, a vision, and a desire to succeed?
 You need to love what